-Inside the gates are found 50 monumental structures and 250 old houses contributing to making Itchan Kala a UNESCO World Heritage Site.
-Certainly, like all the famous monuments on the famous Silk Road of Uzbekistan, heavy restoration and reconstruction works have been conducted in the course of the last century.
+Inside the gates there are 50 monumental structures and 250 old houses contributing to making Itchan Kala a UNESCO World Heritage Site.
+Certainly, like all famous monuments on the famous Silk Road of Uzbekistan, they have had heavy restoration and reconstruction works in the course of the last century.

 Some parts of the ancient city are quite touristy, almost unreal.
 Other parts are very genuine, with locals living in modest mud brick dwellings.
 This last part was very intriguing and the hospitality of the locals felt very real.